DanielMuller/koken-plugin-photoswipe/README.md

 Usage limitations
 -----------------
-- This plugin is originally developped for the Axis Theme.
-It should work fine on Axis2 too.
+- This plugin is originally developped for the Axis Theme (version 1).
 On other Themes, the result can be totally unpredictable.
 It makes only sense on pages with a thumnail-grid layout and with the ability to link the images to Lightbox (lens templates using `<koken:link lightbox="true" ><koken:img /></koken:link>`).
 - `<koken:img />` lens tags must not have a fixed preset.
 The plugin is expecting the *data-presets* attribute to get all avalaible sizes.
-- Support for other Themes as Axis was added in V1.2.
+- Support for Themes other than Axis was added in V1.2.
 - Since V1.3, the plugin now works on any page, as long as the DOM is structured as expected.
+- Major improvements since V1.5 to support Pillar based themes (V2 Themes).

 Demo
 ----